thainguyentrong/ssod/README.md

 ### Overall impression

 The nature of class-imbalance in object detection tasks impedes the usage of pseudo-labeling.
 Also, object detectors are far more complicated than image classifers in terms of model architectures.

+This [article](https://arxiv.org/abs/2102.09480) proposed an approach that jointly trains a Student and a slowly progressing Teacher in a mutually-beneficial manner, in which the Teacher generates pseudo-labels to train the Student, while the Teacher and the Student are given different augmented input images.